bSchnepp/Feral/sec/README.md

 We should assume *every* user mode process is *potentially* hostile to the system.
 This doesn't exclude clang (malicious code could have been injected), logon (again, malicious code), or even the liboses to some extent.

+## Why do you care so much?
+Simply because security should always be a high priority.
+(also mostly because it'd be really fun to seriously try and be better than OpenBSD--not going to happen, but we can pretend like it can!)